taocat/ukai/README.md

 specified by the `metadata_servers` parameter in the config file.

-## Insert a Disk Image

-Initially, there is no disk image attached to the UKAI filesystem.
-You need to add a disk image.
-The image metadata must be prepared before adding the disk.

-    $ ukai_admin add_image image01

-Once you complete the above process, you will see that your image is added under the UKAI mount point.

 ## Using as a Disk Image

 The image file can be used directly as a disk image file.
 The